MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-sdk-vs-code.md

 ![Selecting the evaluate current file task from the terminal menu experience](media/power-query-sdk-vs-code/terminal-evaluate.jpg)

-* Use the native Run & Debug option from Visual Studio Code, click the hyperlink to create a launch.json file and then evaluate the file
+* Use the native Run & Debug option from Visual Studio Code, select the hyperlink to create a launch.json file and then evaluate the file

 ![Create a launch.json file to evaluate queries through the Run and Debug extensibility](media/power-query-sdk-vs-code/create-launch-json.jpg)